Clinics & Services

 Child Developmental Checks

 The only formal Child Development Check by the Practice now occurs in the GP appointment 6-8 weeks after birth.
-However, the Health Visitors carry out developmental checks at home after 6 weeks, at regularly intervals in the first year and 6 months and should any concerns arise.
-Parents are encouraged to contact the Health Visiting team to discuss any concerns regarding their child’s development.
+However, the Health Visitors carry out developmental checks regularly in line with the Universal Pathway (details are in your red book).
+Parents are encouraged to contact the Health Visiting team to discuss any concerns regarding their child’s development by phoning 0131 312 2164.

 Chronic Disease Management